DIAGNijmegen/unicorn_baseline_template/model/README.md

-## Upload your model (Recommneded approach)
+## Upload your model (Recommended approach)

 You can upload your method's model separately from the container image as a tarball (.tar.gz) on Grand Challenge under **Your algorithm > Models**.
-This approach is preferred because it's easier to update model weights without rebuilding your Docker image.
+This approach is preferred because it is easier to update model weights without rebuilding your Docker image.
+Additionally, this approach significantly reduces the size of the algorithm's Docker image.

 You can use this command to .tar your model:  `tar -czvf algorithmmodel.tar.gz a_tarball_subdirectory`